Johan Andersson (artist): Painting of Amy Winehouse

 In late July 2011 Andersson received a posthumous public commission to paint Amy Winehouse, which incorporated subtle use of spray paints.
 In July 2011 with Art Below he unveiled an image of the singer on the Northern line at Camden Town just two weeks after Winehouse's death.
 The image was re-exhibited in July 2012 in Art Below's build-up show to the Olympics.
 One year after Winehouse's death, Art Below reinstalled the image at Camden Town tube station, on Northern line Platform 1.

 Collaborations

 He has collaborated with the founder of Givey, David Erasmus, on a TED (conference) called The Power of Connection.
 His first formal series STOLEN FACES was revealed, exhibited and auctioned at Englefield House, Englefield, Berkshire in May 2012.
 He has since worked on two other series - paintings from Brand for Life were exhibited in both the Saatchi Gallery and the Royal West of England Academy; whilst Generation of War has led to Andersson collaborating for a short film, which was specially recognised by The Celeste Prize.

+In 2026, Andersson painted Melania Trump and presented it to the White House at an event hosted by the National Endowment for the Humanities and Task Force 250 in the Indian Treaty Room of the Eisenhower Executive Office Building.
+He told the New York Times, "It felt like I was capturing her fearless beauty and the soul of America itself."